devfans/devfans.github.io/_posts/2019-07-16-math-formulas-in-bitcoin-mining.md

 ## Mining Difficulty

 A sha256 hash has 256 bits value as the target.
-The lower the value is, the more difficult the job of generating such a hash is to be done.
+The lower the value is, the more difficult the job is to be done to generate such a hash that can meet the target threshold.

 To calculate a difficulty of a hash target: